Harrow School: School houses

 Harrow School divides its pupils, who are all boarders, into twelve Houses, each of about seventy boys, with a thirteenth house, Gayton, used as an overflow.
 Each House has its own facilities, customs and traditions, and each competes in sporting events against the others.
-Until the 1950s there existed what was known as 'small houses' where only 5–10 boys stayed at one time while they waited for a space in a large house to become available (hence the use of the term large house in this article).
+Until the 1950s, there existed that were known as 'small houses' where only 5–10 boys stayed at one time while they waited for a space in a large house to become available (hence the use of the term large house in this article).
 A twelfth large house, Lyon's, was built in 2010.
 House Masters, Assistant House Masters and their families live in the boarding Houses and are assisted by House Tutors appointed from the teaching staff.
 The House Master oversees the welfare of every boy in his care; for parents, he is the main point of contact with the School.
 Each House has a resident matron and sick room.
 The matrons are supported by the School's Medical Centre where trained nursing staff offer round-the-clock care.
 The medical centre is under the direct supervision of the school doctor who is available on the Hill every day for consultation.
 There are no dormitories: a boy shares his room for the first three to six terms and thereafter has a room to himself.